There are primarily 3 reasons for PPC deviations:

 1. Vendor Central vs API: Databases with Differently Timed Updates - Cleansing of Bot Traffic

-Amazon will update and correct the data for Sponsored Products over the course of roughly 14 days after an event, so that the impressions and clicks will, for example, be cleansed by the traffic which resulted from Search Engines or Bots.
+Amazon will update and correct the data for Sponsored Products over the course of roughly 14 days after an event.
+For example, impressions and clicks will be cleansed by the traffic which resulted from Search Engines or Bots.

 This data may be updated at slightly different times for Amazon's two channels (Vendor Central & API), which can lead to slightly different data outputs within the first week or so.

 2. Lagged Allocation of Orders & Clicks

 Sales will often only be attributed to the respective clicks with significant delays, as many customers will only buy the product several days after clicking on the ad.
 This Allocation can also be updated for the two channels at a different pace.

 After around 7 days, most sales should be attributed to the respective clicks.